 Lama Zopa Rinpoche chose the hillside by the gompa as the ideal site for the nunnery.
 The decision came during a highly auspicious month-long visit in 1987.
 The renowned yogi Geshe Lama Konchog was resident teacher at the time, and with the two-year-old incarnation of Lama Yeshe, Lama Osel Rinpoche, these holy beings held a puja and blessed the nunnery land.
 Chenrezig Nuns’ Community was thereby officially established.

 Nuns were rarely seen without their tool belts as cabins were renovated and new buildings constructed, but practice and studies were never neglected.
-This first community of Sangha were initiates of Chenrezig’s renowned Buddhist Studies Program and their learning accomplishments have contributed towards our reputation today as an important centre for Buddhist learning.
+This first community of Sangha helped to establish Chenrezig’s renowned Buddhist Studies Program and their learning accomplishments have contributed towards our reputation today as an important centre for Buddhist learning.

 Sangha members have taken on various roles in the centre through the years, including director and spiritual program coordinator, and many went on to become teachers and meditation leaders.
 They are active in FPMT and affiliated organisations and travel to other centres in Australia and overseas to conduct and assist with courses.
 With a diversity of backgrounds and careers, Sangha also do valuable work in the general community, including counselling, supporting the dying and their families, teaching suicide awareness and prevention, and making hospital and prison visits.